ZXEcoder/MiniDeepSeek/readme.md

-This repository is created for exploring deepseek fundamental architecture and try to implement minideepseek using python,pytorch,triton
+# This repository is created for exploring deepseek fundamental architecture and try to implement MiniDeepseek using Python, Pytorch and Triton